nidhaloff/gpx-converter/README.rst

 Contributions
 --------------
-Feel free to give me feedback anytime or contact me if you find the package useful.
+Contributions are always welcome.
+Feel free to make a pull request.
+If you like the project or using it in daily life, consider giving me a feedback :)